Antony Starr

 Antony Starr in The Boys

-His character is a sort of Superman analogue, flying and firing laser beams directly from his eyes.
-However, the series did not follow the well-trodden path of Marvel and DC studios; instead, it offered an alternative reality view of superheroes from a different perspective.
-In "The Boys," they are not the "good guys," but calculating, hypocritical, and attention-seeking personalities who care little for the lives of ordinary people.
+His character is essentially a Superman knockoff, complete with flight and laser vision.
+But the series doesn't follow the well-worn Marvel and DC playbook—instead, it flips the superhero genre on its head.
+In "The Boys," they're not heroes but calculating, hypocritical fame-seekers who couldn't care less about ordinary people.
 And Starr's character is the most repulsive of them all.

 Homelander pretending to be Antony Starr

-Starr described the series as a show with political and social satire but still lighthearted.
-In his opinion, "The Boys" features various types of celebrities, from actors to politicians, who struggle with their own conscience.
-The show's universe is populated by superheroes who encounter issues that mirror real-life situations, such as corruption, religious conflicts, and homophobia.
+Starr describes the series as political and social satire that still manages to be fun.
+According to Starr, "The Boys" showcases different types of celebrities—from actors to politicians—all wrestling with their conscience.
+The show's superheroes face issues that mirror real-world problems: corruption, religious conflicts, and homophobia.

 On the set of The Boys